Denis Bond (MP)

-Denis Bond (1676–1747), of Creech Grange, Dorset, was English lawyer and Whig politician who sat in the House of Commons between 1709 and 1732, when he was expelled for financial misconduct.
+Denis Bond (1676–1747), of Creech Grange, Dorset, was an English lawyer and Whig politician who sat in the British House of Commons between 1709 and 1732, when he was expelled for financial misconduct.

 Early life

 Bond was the elder son and heir of the wealthy barrister Nathaniel Bond, who came from a family who had been merchants in Dorchester, and bought Creech Grange, near Wareham in 1691.
 He was admitted at Inner Temple in 1695 and called to the bar in 1703.
 He succeeded his father to Creech Grange in 1707.